kayley31/jog-jam/README.md

 ### Running React Application
 Get the react application up and running by:
-1) Going into ./spotify-app/running-app
+1) Going into ./spotify-app/running-app:
+    `cd ./spotify-app/running-app`
 2) Making sure you have react bootstrap dependencies, you should run the following command in the terminal:
     `npm install react-router-dom react-bootstrap bootstrap`
 3) Making sure you have installed the redux packages by running the following in the terminal:
     `npm install`
+4) Starting the application:
+    `npm start`

-If this is successful you should see "You can now view running-app in the browser".

-You should now be able to see the application running locally:
+If this is successful you should now be able to see the application running locally at:

 http://localhost:3000